turingschool/backend-curriculum-site/module3/lessons/intro_to_background_workers.md

 config.middleware.use config.session_store, config.session_options
 ```

-### Creating the Worker
+### Creating the Job

 Now we have Sidekiq running with our application, but so far it doesn't do anything for us.
-Let's create a worker to handle our email.
+Let's create a job to handle our email.

 In the terminal:

-`rails generate sidekiq:worker mood_sender`
+`rails generate sidekiq:job mood_sender`

-This will generate your worker class within a directory called `workers`:
+This will generate your job class within a directory called `jobs`:

 ```
-class MoodSenderWorker
+class MoodSenderJob
-  include Sidekiq::Worker
+  include Sidekiq::Job

   def perform(*args)
     # Do something